pmarches/monitorPowerToMQTT/README.md

 MQTT Schema
 ===========

+These HEX values correspond to the vedirect HEX protocol!

     /venetworking/MPPT_ID/
         0100  HEX Model type, capabilities and so on.
 62A0==150|60, ...
         0102  HEX The firmware version in HEX
         2000  Only set on the mater mppt, 10 indicates master status?
-        2001  maybe target charge voltage.
+        2001  The networked target voltage.
 Does not change quickly, only on master device.
 Or Maybe max batt voltage?
 Seen 1419 1420 1424
+        2007  Only seen on master.
+Monotonic, increments every few seconds (not regular).
+Stops increasing when the sun goes down, but still increases by 5049 when at dusk, when the panels do not produce power.
+Increases more when in full sunlight.
+Maybe yield today or lifetime for the network?
-        2007  Yield Network watts produced?
-Only seen on master 2008  Yield MPPT today
+        2008  Yield MPPT today
         200b  seen 1219 1229 1242 1246, only on master.
 Looks slow monotonic.
 Maybe day number?
         200c  Values seen: 3, 5 only on master (Maybe bulk/Float/Abs mode?)